 We are Amazing at Pest Control

-Fleas feed on a wide variety of warm-blooded vertebrates, including humans, dogs, cats, rabbits, squirrels, ferrets, rats, mice and birds.
-Fleas normally specialize in one host species or group of species but can often feed but not reproduce on other species.
+Fleas typically feed on a wide range of warm-blooded vertebrae, such as dogs, cats, humans, rabbits, mice, birds, squirrels, and ferrets, to name a few.
+Fun fact – fleas tend to specialise in one host species or group of species.
+They can feed on other species in some cases but cannot reproduce on other species.

 Direct effects of bites